martyngigg/poppins-pr-qa/README.md

   poppins.couldYouPlease('pr-qa');

   // pr - added when the pull request is opened poppins.plugins.prQA.comment = 'Thanks for the changes!
-Here's some things that will be checked.
+Here\'s some things that will be checked.
 	'...'
 };
 ```